 #10.
 The Qualicum Heritage Inn

 It was originally operated as a boy’s college and built by Robert Ivan Knight in 1937.
-In 1949, it was renamed Qualicum College and continued to operate as an education centre until the 1970s.
-After that, and until 2008 it was operated as an Inn.
-Most recently, the building was restored and renovated by developers as luxury condos.
-Funny enough, the new developers don’t disclose that the building is suspected to be haunted.
+In 1949, it was renamed Qualicum College and operated as an education centre until the 1970s.
+After that, and until 2008, it was operated as an Inn.

 The majority of the hauntings occurred while guests were staying at the Inn, and the reported activity is long:

-- The ghost of a little boy heard crying or playing in the hallways
+• The ghost of a little boy was heard crying or playing in the hallways.

-- Footsteps moving in the corridors when no one is there
+• Footsteps move in the corridors when no one is there.

 Sources: